 If you don’t have a resume, don’t worry!
 You can still consider visiting a job fair without resume and talk to potential employers.

-However, we recommend that you take some time to prepare a resume before your next job fair, or if you’re out of time, consider using an external service and check out our resume writing services reviews to find the perfect fit for your needs.
+However, we recommend that you take some time to prepare a resume before your next job fair, or if you’re out of time, consider using an external service and check out our list of resume writing companies to find the perfect fit for your needs.
 After all, your resume is your first impression on potential employers.

 Types of Resume for Job Fairs & Examples